sam-harvey/GMH-DIF-tests/README.md

 To reproduce the final output run after installing and downloading the dataset run `main.R`.
 This will generate several files in 'data/output'.
-These are
+These are:

-* pisa_results.RData - the main results including our test results
+* output/pisa_results.RData - the main results including our test results
-* table csvs - the output tables of the PISA section are provided in CSV format
+* output/tables - the output tables of the PISA section are provided in CSV format